-Alex Cooke is CEO of Renegade Pictures, the company she founded with Alan Hayling, where she has produced a range of documentaries for both international and domestic broadcasters.
+Alex Cooke is CEO of Renegade Pictures, the company she founded with Alan Hayling, and Jon Rowlands where she has produced a range of documentaries for both international and domestic broadcasters including directing Tea Party America and Closing Guantanamo for BBC2's This World.
 Prior to this Alex directed United Gates Of America for the BBC, a one-hour documentary about race and immigration inside one of California’s largest gated communities.
 In 2005 she initiated and produced a ten part series for Discovery Times, Only In America, immersing herself in subcultures across the US and in 2004 made her debut feature documentary, How Arnold Won The West, a political satire following Arnold Schwarzenegger’s campaign trail to become Governor.
 Before directing Alex was the programmer of Sheffield International Documentary Festival from 1997 to 2001.
 From 1991 to 1993 she was a founder member and Managing Director of The Big Issue.

 Emma Cooper is a Commissioning Editor in Factual at Channel 4.
 She commissions both single documentaries and series for the channel and also commissions the Cutting Edge strand.
 Prior to joining Channel 4 she was at the BBC for 14 years working across titles such as Mischief and Louis Theroux.
 She series produced and directed films such as Louis Theroux: A Place For Paedophiles and Miami Mega-jail.